KyleAMathews/trpc-crdt/README.md

 This is possible but there are some potent advantages to keeping everything in CRDT-land:

+- No need for client-side state invalidation/refetching after server writes.
+Writes by the server during a tRPC mutations are pushed to all clients by the sync engine.
+Data across your component tree will be updated simultaneously along with your UI — a major pain point for normal API mutations!
 - RPC calls get all the benefits of of CRDTs:
-  - server calls over CRDTs are resiliant to network glitches with guerenteed exacty-once delivery.
+  - server calls over CRDTs are resiliant to network glitches with guerenteed exactly-once delivery.
 No need to add retry logic to your calls.
   - RPC calls are now replicated (if you choose) in real-time to other users of the application
 - Simplify your architecture.
 If you're using CRDTs extensively in your applications, tRPC over CRDT helps keep your architecture simple and consistent.
 - A free audit log!
 Which may or may not be useful but it can be  handy or even essential to see a log of all mutations.
-- No need for client-side state invalidation/refetching.
-Writes by the server, as a result of tRPC mutations, are directly pushed to the client, all updates as a result of a tRPC mutation arrive simultaneously in all clients no matter where in your component tree.
-If a server write succeeds, all clients are guerenteed to get the update.
-- Easy real-time updates for long-running requests e.g. the server can simply update the a progress percentage or what step the request is on.
+- Easy real-time updates for long-running requests e.g. the server can simply update a progress percentage or what step the request is on.
 If some requests are of interest to a wider audience e.g. in group collaboration, running requests over CRDT means you get free real-time job notifications.

 ## Get involved!
 This library and local-first in general is very early so there's lots of ideas to explore and code to write.